MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Management/Test-Path.md

 ### Example 8: Test a path with whitespace as the value

-When a whitespace string is provided for the the `-Path` parameter, it returns **True**.
+When a whitespace string is provided for the the **Path** parameter, it returns **False**.
+This is a change from Windows PowerShell 5.1.
 When an empty string is provided, `Test-Path` returns an error.
 The following example shows whitespace and empty string.

 ```powershell
 Test-Path ' '